Did you know that trees are very social creatures, they can communicate and even feel pain.

 Today is a different day.
 Sensitivity is on my plate, thus back to the story.

 My soul was suffering and rolling of super frustration, when I decided to call up some of my friend, hoping for relief.
 I needed to find the right person who I could rely on bringing new impulse in my day.
 A new perspective to observe the situation, but based on similar approach of questions of the fundaments of life.
 Then it that happened, just as I was expecting.
-Dear V.D. answered and could eventually colour-dust my mind with her giggling on my new kind of intense Instagram life, as one of the symptom of my self-isolation and then we spare a little time gossiping beside some of the serious ‘we know what to do’ idea sharing about the virus, above the etc. things.
+Dear V.D. answered and could eventually colour-dust my mind with her giggling on my new kind of intense Instagram life, as one of the symptom of my self-isolation and then we spare a little gossiping beside some of the serious ‘we know what to do’ brainstorming about the virus, above the etc. things.

 The day passed from down to upwards, but then again, I begun feel my mood descending.
 Thereupon I thought, perhaps this time a good book can be the kiss to my soul, thus and so I reached out for something suit to my book-appetite.
-But that appetite was set for something sweet and soft, like a good dessert at an elegant restaurant and definitely nothing industrial heavy, brain banging readings, like something about civilisation, tech, humanity or economy…Nope, nope.
+But that appetite was set for something sweet and soft, like a dessert at an elegant restaurant and definitely nothing industrial heavy, brain banging readings, like something about civilisation, tech, humanity or economy…Nope, nope.

 “If you look at roadside embankments, you might be able to see how trees connect with each other through their root system.”